I began writing in maths magazines back in 1997.

 The right wing press were unforgiving; the Daily Mail wrote an article that was especially strident.

-I wrote an ebook later to put my side of the story, which can be read here.
+I later wrote an ebook to put my side of the story, which can be read here.

 The collection is called Tessera, sera (what will tile, will tile.)